Skip to Content

 Gay tour of Japan with Out Adventures

 Some of the tour's most exciting activities include boarding a pirate boat on Lake Ashi to view Mt.
-Fugi, a streetfood tour in Osaka’s Dotonburi District, and (our favourite) a samurai experience where you'll dress up as and learn about Japanese samurais.
+Fugi, a street food tour in Osaka’s Dotonburi District, and (our favorite) a samurai experience where you'll dress up as and learn about Japanese samurais.
 Of course, the tour wraps in Tokyo and includes many highlights mentioned in the previous tours.

 For more inspiration: